pingcap/docs-cn/sql/mysql-compatibility.md

 Due to the distributed, 2-phase commit requirement of TiDB, large transactions that modify data can be particularly problematic.
 TiDB intentionally sets some limits on transaction sizes to reduce this impact:

+* A transaction is limited to 5000 SQL statements (by default)
 * Each Key-Value entry is no more than 6MB
 * The total number of Key-Value entries is no more than 300,000
 * The total size of Key-Value entries is no more than 100MB